Priveetee/Docs_Mood/docs/user-guide/getting-started.md

     - **Invitation Key**: Enter the secret `INVITATION_KEY` that was configured in your server's `.env` file.
 This is a security measure to ensure only an authorized person can create the first account.
 4.  **Create Account**: Click the "Create Account" button.

-Once your account is created, the registration form will be permanently disabled.
-All future visits will only show the "Sign In" form.
-You can now log in to access the administrator dashboard.
+Once your account is created, the application will log you in and redirect you to the admin dashboard.
+The registration form will be permanently disabled for all future visitors.